nkvoll/home-assistant-qsys-qrc/README.md

 ### TODO

 - Add tests, see [`pytest-homeassistant-custom-component`](https://github.com/MatthewFlamm/pytest-homeassistant-custom-component) to get started.
-- Add brand images (logo/icon) to https://github.com/home-assistant/brands.
-- Create a releasee.
 - Share the integration on the [Home Assistant Forum](https://community.home-assistant.io/).
-- Submit the integration to the [HACS](https://hacs.xyz/docs/publish/start).
+- In progress: Submit the integration to the [HACS](https://hacs.xyz/docs/publish/start).
-- Verify audio player works in practice as HA media players.
 - Anything else?

 ### Contributions are welcome!